IBM/nz-lab/docs/nz-09-Groom.md

 	DELETE FROM ORDERS WHERE O_ORDERSTATUS='F';
 	```

-!!! abstract "Output"
+!!! success "Output"
 	```bash
 	DELETE 729413
 	```

-27. Now check the physical table size for ORDERS and see if the size
+3. Now check the physical table size for ORDERS and see if the size
     decreased using the same command as before.
 You must first exit
     nzsql to shell using \q.